Navigating the Rapidly Changing Landscape of Florida Business Insurance

 3. The Rise of Alternative Risk Transfer Mechanisms

-More businesses are exploring alternative risk transfer strategies to combat rising costs.
+More businesses are exploring alternative risk transfer strategies to help combat rising costs.
 These include:

 - Captive Insurance Programs: Forming or joining a captive insurance group can provide greater control over claims management and premium fluctuations.